franfrancisco9/Jura-Python-BT/README.md

 ## Project Flow

-The current project shows a possible implementation of the bluetooth connection between the Pi and the Jura coffee machine using a rfid reader, a lcd and a buzzer as well as a database to store the purchases, purchases and users.
+The current project shows a possible implementation of the bluetooth connection between the Pi and the Jura coffee machine using a rfid reader, a lcd and a buzzer as well as a database to store the purchases, balances and users.
 This is later presentend in a web interface using phpmyadmin.

 Add a line to your ```/etc/rc.local``` file to start the script on boot: